A Path Forward Exhibit

 I support having the statue outside the courthouse.
 It’s an appropriate location to put it for reflecting him as a lawyer.
 We need to stop projecting

-Aline groves about 2 years ago
+Aline groves over 2 years ago

 "The County of Prince Edward is taking steps to establish and maintain respectful relationships and meaningful consultations with Indigenous communities." (www.thecounty.ca) The County has rightly declared its commitment to (Re)Conciliation and is trying to navigate a course that is not easy, nor short.